redox-os/website/content/faq.en.md

 ## What is Redox?

-Redox is a microkernel-based operating system: a complete, fully-functioning, general-purpose operating system with a focus on safety, freedom, reliability, correctness, and pragmatism.
+Redox is a microkernel-based, complete, fully-functioning and general-purpose operating system created in 2015, with a focus on safety, freedom, reliability, correctness, and pragmatism.

 Wherever possible, the system components are written in Rust and run in user-space.